fabianschenk/RESLAM/README.md

 ```

 ## How to reproduce the results from the paper

+**If you enable multi-threading, results might differ a bit since float additions are not executed in the same order during each run!**

 ### [TUM dataset](https://vision.in.tum.de/data/datasets/rgbd-dataset)
 Download the sequence you want to test and specify the "associate.txt" file in the dataset_tumX.yaml settings file.